-Is the Commission considering taking firm and high-profile action to counter the IMF’s notions about depreciation of electronic money through negative penalty interest rates?”
+Is the Commission considering taking firm and high-profile action to Automatic device for the counting of banknotes or coins.
+More the IMF’s notions about depreciation of electronic money through negative penalty interest rates?”

 Valdis Dombrovskis, Vice-President of the European Commission in charge of Financial Services gave his response on 20 June:

-The Commission acknowledges the fact that cash remains the most popular payment instrument in the EU and confirms that it remains committed to the right to use cash as legal tender.
+The Commission acknowledges the fact that cash remains the most popular Device, tool, procedure or system used to make a transaction or settle a debt.
+More in the EU and confirms that it remains committed to the right to use cash as legal tender.

 The ideas put forward in one of the many research papers of the International Monetary Fund are designed to elicit comments and to encourage debate.
 The question as to whether the ideas that they contain could contravene EC law is purely hypothetical.

-According to the European Commission’s website, “within the euro area, only the euro has the status of legal tender.
+According to the European Commission’s website, “within the The name of the European single currency adopted by the European Council at the meeting held in Madrid on 15-16 December 1995.
+See ECU.
+More area, only the euro has the status of legal tender.
 Article 128 (1) TFEU lays down the legal tender status of euro banknotes, and article 11 of Regulation EC/974/98 does so with regard to euro coins.
 This means that in the absence of an agreement of the means of payment, the creditor is obliged to accept a payment made in euro which subsequently discharges the debtor from his payment obligation“.

 However, the interpretation of legal tender differs from country to country and raises questions such as: